-- Non-commutative Computer Algebra (1) (remove)
+- Non-commutative Computer Algebra (1) (entfernen)

 - Graded commutative algebra and related structures in Singular with applications (2011)